The Courageous Life and Death of Oliver Loving

 Goodnight gave orders for the herd to be held and for the men to be ready for a fight.
 When Wilson came out of the cave, a quarter of a mile away, and gave the old frontier signal, ‘Come here,’ Goodnight said he “knew positively that it was Wilson, and…I immediately put the horse down to full speed and went to him.
 For a few moments he seemed unable to talk, probably overwhelmed with emotion, knowing his life was saved at last.”

 With what was left of his underwear, saturated with red sediment from the river, Wilson was the “most terrible object I ever saw,” Goodnight said.
 “His eyes were wild and bloodshot, his feet were swollen beyond all reason, and every step he took left blood in the track.
 I inquired about Loving, but he could scarcely make a reply, and what he did mutter was entirely unintelligible.
-I put him on my horse and got him to the herd as soon as possible…I tore up a blanket, wet it, wrapped his feet to remove the fever and then made him a light gruel of meal, which I gave him at intervals for about an hour.
+I put him on my horse and got him to the herd as soon as possible…I tore up a blanket, wet it, wrapped his feet to remove the fever and then made him a light meal of gruel, which I gave him at intervals for about an hour.
 By then he was perfectly himself.
 I asked him for particulars and he told me in detail of the trip and the attack by the Indians.

 “When Wilson finished his story, I decided to start immediately.… We rode the rest of the evening and all that night.
 It not only rained, but it rained torrents, and was so dark at times we were forced to halt.
 When I reached the place where Wilson told me he had left the trail, I recognized it easily from his description, although the plains were unmarked, or would have appeared so to the untrained.
 Besides his description, the place was distinguished by the fact that a bunch of Comanches had again come out of the mountains and passed over the same trail they had taken when chasing the two men.
 Their tracks seemed as fresh as ours, and we supposed they were under the bluffs still trying to get Mr. Loving…[but] when we got to the top of the bluff, there was not an Indian in sight.